 Policy Principle: 5 year fixed wire testing in communal areas are on a 5 year schedule.
 These works are carried out by our partners.
 All certificates are stored on PIMSS and can be requested at any time from the electrical compliance officer.
-As and when rewires take place, emergency lighting is being fitted in the stairwells if required.

-Is PAT testing in common areas carried out?

-No portable electrical equipment was within the common areas.
+As and when rewires take place, emergency lighting is being fitted in the stairwells if required. Α2 Is PAT testing in common areas carried out?
+N/A No portable electrical equipment was within the common areas.
 Policy Principle: Carried out annually by partners on a rolling schedule.

-Is there a policy for personal electrical appliances (consider restrictions of communal supply points such as outlets and T pin outlets)?
+A3 Is there a policy for personal electrical appliances (consider restrictions of communal supply points such as outlets and T pin outlets)?

 No electrical plug sockets were available for resident use in the common areas.
 Is the use of adapters and leads limited?

-No adaptors or extension leads were observed within the common areas at the time of the assessment.

-Are they any PV cells installed and do they have the appropriate isolation systems and signage to assist the fire and rescue service?
+N/A No adaptors or extension leads were observed within the common areas at the time of the assessment.
+A5 Are they any PV cells installed and do they have the appropriate isolation systems and signage to assist the fire and rescue service?

 No solar panels were on the flat roof.

 B - Smoking Policies

 B1

 Are there suitable arrangements to prevent fire as a result from smoking?

 There was no evidence of persons smoking within the common areas.

-B2

-Is the policy being adhered to and are "No smoking" signs provided in the common areas?
+B2 Is the policy being adhered to and are "No smoking" signs provided in the common areas?

 There was no evidence of persons smoking within the common areas.

-C - Arson

-C1

-Are premises secure against arson by outsiders?
+C - Arson C1 Are premises secure against arson by outsiders?
 (Please state how)

 The main entrance doors were secure at the time of the assessment.

-C2 1 action

-Are bins secured or fire loading stored in a suitable location?
+C2 1 action Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured)

 The bin chute was still available within the ground floor corridor and not separated by compartmentation.
-The image shown is the new bin location.

-C2

-The bin chute was located along the ground floor of the building and any fire would spread into this common area placing relevant persons at risk of harm.
-Remove the bin chute on the ground floor as per floors one to six and inform residents that they should take their rubbish to the new bin compound outside the property.

-Policy Principle: Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
-A three year plan is in place to build bin storage areas for all flats with issues.
+Yes Action Priority:

 High - 2 Months

 D - Portable Heaters and Installations

 D1

 If used, is the use of portable heaters regarded as safe?

+Ν/Δ

 No portable heaters were located within the common area.

 D2

 Are fixed heating systems maintained annually?

+Ye

-The main heating system provided was from a biomass boiler which was located within Britannia House and this supplied heating to Albion House.
+The main heating system provided was from a biomass boiler which supplied heating to the adjacent blocks of Buckley House and Albion House.

 E - Cooking

 E1

 Are reasonable measures in place to prevent fires as a result of cooking, including replacing filter (where necessary)?

+N/A

 No communal kitchens were provided.

 F - Lightning

 F1

 Does the building have a lightning protection system?

+Yes

 Although there is no statutory requirement to test and inspect lighting protection, it is important that to comply with its duties for maintaining safe electrical equipment in accordance with BS 6651:1999 and BS EN/EIC 62305 parts 1-4 Lightning Protection Standard should be undertaken by Berneslai Homes.

 G - Housekeeping

 G1

 Are combustible materials kept away from any sources of ignition, including gas and electrical intake cupboards?

+Yes

 All the risers and shafts had been made secure with a newly fitted metal fire-rated cupboard on each floor level and were secure with two locks.

+Photo 4

+G2

 Are the escape routes kept clear of items combustible materials or waste and free of any trip hazards?

+Yes

 The common areas were clear at the time of the assessment.

 G3

 Are mobility scooters or electric vehicles stored in the means of escape?
 If yes has an assessment been undertaken in line with the NFCC "Mobility Scooter Guidance for Residential Buildings"?